 24. Atlanta Hawks – Quincy Pondexter (SF, Washington) – STOCK DOWN

-In my opinion, Pondexter is underrated – and has the type of game I can see filling a hole left behind by free agent Joe Johnson, who has stated that he will not return to Atlanta.
-He plays bigger than his 6’7” frame inside, plus is a scrappy playmaker that can also score in bunches (19.3 PPG during his senior season with the Huskies).
+Pondexter is underrated and has the type of game I can see filling a hole left behind by free agent Joe Johnson.
+Johnson stated that he will not return to Atlanta.
+He plays bigger than his 6’7” frame inside.
+He is a scrappy playmaker that can also score in bunches (19.3 PPG during his senior season with the Huskies).

 25. Memphis Grizzlies – Stanley Robinson (SF, Connecticut)

 Robinson is one of the many freakishly athletic players to be recruited by Calhoun and the Huskies.
 On top of his streaky game and big-time talent, Robinson is also a 6’9” beast that has developed a solid three-point shot, which would be a welcome addition to the Grizzlies.

 26. Oklahoma City Thunder – Larry Sanders (PF, Virginia Commonwealth)